 - Translation Studies (especially audiovisual translation: subtitling, dubbing and other areas of media translation)

-- Accessibility to the media (subtitling for the deaf and hard of hearing, accessible filmmaking)
+- Accessibility to the media

 - Postcolonial and cultural studies

 - Comparative literature, particularly in the contemporary era.

 Irene Artegiani (2017- ) Quality in the production of subtitles: a workplace study into technology and processes

 Joshua Branson (2018 - ) Putting the accessibe flimmaking model inot practice: an exploration of media accessibility and translation as a collaborative process

 Hayley Dawson (2016- ) Interlingual live subtitles as a means to improve access for foreign and deaf-and hard-of-hearing audiences

 Kate Dangerfield (2015 - ) "Beyond Sound and Image: How can accessible filmmaking be developed through the engagement and participation of people with Dual Sensory Impairments?"